Ipomoea cairica: Description

 A hairless, slim climber with bulbous roots and lignescented base, its leaves are stalked with 2 to 6 cm long petioles.
 The leaf blade is ovate to circular in outline, 3 to 10 cm long and 6 to 9 cm wide.
 It is divided into five to seven segments, these are lanceolate, ovate or elliptic, entire and pointed at the tip and base.
 Often pseudo side-leaves are formed.

-The lavender-coloured inflorescences are one to a little bloody cymes.
+The lavender-coloured inflorescences are one to a cyme.
 The flower stalks are 12 to 20 mm long, the sepals are 6 to 8 mm long, ovate and sting-pointed.
 The crown is funnel-shaped, 4 to 6 cm long and violet colored.
 The stamens and the stylus do not protrude beyond the crown.
 The ovary is hairless.
 The fruits are spherical capsules approximately 1 cm in diameter containing one or two hairy seeds.
 Each fruit matures at about 1 cm across and contains hairy seeds.
 The vine blooms occasionally throughout the months, but more profusely from spring to summer.